-I hope this post finds everyone doing well, or at least as okay as we can be during this strange time our country is in.
+Hey everyone!
+We hope this post finds everyone doing well, or at least as okay as we can be during this strange time our country is in.
+So let’s take a break from all the chaos and talk about the Dalton Highway!

-I have a lot of footage that I have gotten with the cameras over the last few months of driving the Dalton Highway in winter.
-Since my truck got shut down a couple of weeks ago, we have been working on finding a program that would work for us to start putting better stuff together for you guys, which is long overdue.
+Daryl has a lot of footage that he has gotten with the cameras over the last few months.
+Since his truck got shut down a couple of weeks ago, we have been working on finding a program that would work for us to start putting better stuff together for you guys, which is long overdue.

 Once you get out of Fairbanks, here are some places to stop as you get further away from the population: